Joonior-Programmer/Gmail_Docs/docs/troubleshooting.md

 ---

-## Unable to sent confidential mode emails
+## Unable to send confidential mode emails

 The Recipient might have receiving confidential emails disabled